drshahizan/software-engineering/project/project/sec01/limapuluh/readme.md

 Select a suitable software development life cycle model, such as Agile, to guide the development process.
 Break down the project into smaller tasks or user stories.
 Prioritize the tasks and create a development roadmap.
-Implement the system using a programming language (e.g., Python, Java, or .NET) and relevant technologies.
+Implement the system using a programming language and relevant technologies.

 Testing:
 Conduct comprehensive testing to ensure the system functions as intended.